BUNBURY (WA)

 (use controls to pause - forward or reverse 7 images)

-2020 - BLICKS RACEWAY WALKABOUT
+2020 - BLICKS RACEWAY.
+Walkabout.

 The entire parcel of land that the caravan park and the hot rod track sat on has been fenced and closed off to the general public, the only way to access the area is by the river or the estuary.